“Mr. Militello is the BEST!”

 Six Tips For Hiring a DWI Lawyer

-Tip #1 is “get a free consultation.”
 If an attorney wants to represent you on a DWI case, they should be willing to talk with you and discuss your case at no charge.
+They should be willing to tell you about their experience, and they should be willing to tell you over the phone how much they will charge you.
+If you call a law firm and are passed off to an "intake specialist" instead of an attorney, keep calling around.
+If you are treated rudely, keep calling around.
 You can contact us anytime at The Militello Law Firm for a free telephone consultation and case evaluation.
 Our number is (585) 485-0025.
-If you are curious about pricing, we can even give you an estimate right now.
+If you are curious about pricing, we can even give you an estimate right now - online.

 Tip 2: Choose a Well-Respected, Local DWI Attorney

-In the United States of America, you have certain rights that are protected by state and federal constitutions.
+You have certain rights that are protected by our state and federal constitutions.
 For example, you have the right to be represented by counsel, you have the right to a trial, you have the right to call witnesses in your defense, and to cross-examine witnesses called by the prosecution.
 You also have the right to not have your car stopped by police without reasonable suspicion that a violation of the law is taking place.

 Your attorney needs to be prepared to fight for the protection of each and every right you have, while explaining your options along the way.

 Sometimes it makes a lot of sense to go to trial.
-We recently had a case where a client was arrested for having a BAC of .24.
+For example, I had a case where a client was arrested for having a BAC of .24%.
 I saw that the arresting officer’s reasoning for stopping our client was weak, so I took the case to a Probable Cause hearing.
 A Probable Cause hearing is a day in court, before the trial occurs, where the judge gets to decide if evidence should be used at trial.
-The judge in this case decided that the stop by police was unlawful, so all the evidence was suppressed, and the case was dismissed.
+The judge in decided that the stop by police was unlawful.
+All the evidence was suppressed, and the case was dismissed.
 Like I said, sometimes it makes a lot of sense to head to trial.

 There is no one correct solution for every client.
-We listen to what YOU need, so that we can help you make the best decision for you and your family.
+I listen to what YOU want and need, so that I can help you make the best decision for you and your family.

-The best way to get a winning plea deal is to prepare for a winning trial.
+The best way to get a good plea deal is to prepare for a winning trial.
 Your attorney will request all sorts of information from the prosecution.
-The request is called a discovery demand.
-I will request blood test results, police reports, BAC DataMaster calibration records, photographs, videos, and much more information.
-Our discovery demand is about six pages long!
-I then scour the prosecution’s response for any information that can help us build a case to defend you.
+I scour the prosecution’s response for any information that can help us build a case to defend you.
 Attorneys don’t win cases by getting lucky.
 We win cases by working hard, and by working smart.

 It’s very important to always prepare for trial – even when a client insists that they want a quick resolution and plea deal.